 - The ACTIVE ALARM tab shows the alarms that currently affect machine operation.
 Use [PAGE UP] and [PAGE DOWN] to see the other active alarms. - The MESSAGES tab shows the messages page.
 The text you put on this page stays there when you power the machine off.
-You can use this to leave messages and information for the next machine operator, etc.
+You can use this to leave messages and information for the next machine operator, etc. - The ALARM HISTORY tab shows a list of the alarms that have recently affected machine operation.
+You can also search for an alarm number or alarm text.
+To do this type in the alarm number or the desired text and press [F1].

-- The ALARM HISTORY tab shows a list of the alarms that have recently affected machine operation. - The ALARM VIEWER tab shows a detailed description of the most recent alarm.
-You can also type an alarm number and press [ENTER] to read its description. - The KEY HISTORY tab shows up to the last 2000 keystrokes.
+- The ALARM VIEWER tab shows a detailed description of all the alarms.
+You can also search for an alarm number or alarm text.
+To do this type in the alarm number or the desired text and press [F1]. - The KEY HISTORY tab shows up to the last 2000 keystrokes.